A Guide to Storage for AI Workloads

 Scalability, so that AI workloads don't stop running due to lack of storage space.

-Support for diverse types of data (such as structured as well as unstructured data), since some AI workloads will need to access multiple types of information.
+Support for diverse types of data (such as structured and unstructured data) since some AI workloads will need to access multiple types of information.

 The ability to compress data where feasible to reduce storage costs.

-Here again, specific storage requirements will vary between different types of AI workloads.
-For example, high I/O is less important for generative AI model training than it is for real-time AI analytics because delays are typically acceptable when training models.
+Here again, specific storage requirements will vary between different AI workloads.
+For example, high I/O is less important for generative AI model training than for real-time AI analytics because delays are typically acceptable when training models.

 But the point is that, in general, AI workloads work best when they can access specialized types of storage.